WildCodeSchool/2023-01-EN-Berlin-Remote2-CohortManifesto/README.md

 > - serves a wonderful purpose for everyone in the classroom who might be thinking similarly,
 > - is a positive action that will never be perceived as disruptive, or lead to behavioral accusations from anyone.

-> Note that sometimes, some people in the classroom and/or the facilitator might decide that it is better to attend to the point(s) we raise at a later point in time, after the class.
+> Note that sometimes, some people in the classroom and/or the facilitator might decide that it is better to attend to the point(s) raised at a later time.
+This might be due to time limitations, or due to pedagogical reasons.

-> We know that when this happens that it does not mean that our intervention was viewed negatively, but rather the opposite.
-We know that we have done the right thing by voicing our doubts.
+> We know that when this happens that _it does not mean that our intervention was viewed negatively by anyone,_ and that we have done the right thing by voicing our doubts.

-> In the case of promising to attend to the point(s) later but it not happening, we know that the facilitator have probably forgotten.
-If this happened, we take it upon ourselves to remind him/her later without feeling bad about it, or thinking that they are avoiding us or felt bad about the point(s) we raised, which is most certainly not the case.
+> In the case of promising to attend to the point(s) later but this not happening, we take it upon ourselves to remind the facilitator of our desire to have the point(s) addressed without feeling bad about it, or thinking that they are ignoring us, which is most certainly not the case.

 ```
 <<< MANIFESTO ENDS HERE